[Evans Scholarship Repository]

 - NY Times: The Difference Between Copyrights, Trademarks and Patents, by Alexander Webb (featuring expert commentary by Tonya M. Evans-Apr 16, 2020)

-- Front Office Sports: Pro Athletes Buying into Cryptocurrency, by Pat Evans (no relation)( featuring expert commentary from Tonya M. Evans-Dec.
+- Front Office Sports: Pro Athletes Buying into Cryptocurrency, by Pat Evans (featuring expert commentary from Tonya M. Evans-Dec.
 12, 2019)

 - Sports Illustrated: Spencer Dinwiddie And Reimagining the NBA With Tokenized Contracts, by Mike McCann (featuring expert commentary from Tonya M. Evans-Nov.
 5, 2019)